Goodyear Wrangler Fortitude HT All-Season Radial Tire

 Meanwhile, a higher pressure rating may be ideal if you’re traveling through Arizona, the Outback, or another very hot locale.
 The potential for overheating, over-expanding, and risk of failure will be highly reduced.

 When it comes to traction and stability, it’s all about the tread.
 Some RV tires have thicker tread than others, giving them greater slip-resistance and the ability to handle and brake better in wet weather.

 In addition to improved handling, the tread quality of the tire also affects road noise and the overall comfort of your RVing experience.
 If you want the best possible driving experience, this last point should be given some serious consideration when RV tire shopping.

 Distance and Terrain

 If you are doing most of your driving on good roads, then regular rib tires will be just fine.
-However, if you’re going to drive on rougher surfaces or do a little RV off-roading, you’ll want RV tires with deeper treads.
+However, if you’re going to drive on rougher surfaces or do a little RV off-roading, you’ll want a tire with deeper treads.

-While straight rib RV tires offer better fuel economy, it won’t matter much if you’re always getting stuck in the mud at every campsite you visit.
+While straight rib options improve gas mileage, it won’t matter much if you’re always getting stuck in the mud at every campsite you visit.

-You should also look for radial tires too.
-They create less road friction, have better fuel economy, and tend to last longer, which are three big pluses in our book.
+You should also look out for radial tires.
+They create less road friction, improve gas mileage, and tend to last longer, which are three big pluses in our book.

-Just as there are snow and rain tires made for cars, they’re also available for campers and RVs.
-If you’re going to spend a lot of time in wet and/or snowy conditions, it just makes sense to go with a tire made for these conditions.
+Just as there are snow and rain tires made for cars, they’re also available for campers and recreational vehicles.
+If you’re going to spend a lot of time in rain and/or snow, it just makes sense to go with a tire made for these conditions.

-A tire’s ability to handle wide swings in temperature and air pressure is another critical consideration.
-If you’re camped out in the desert where the temps can swing by 40 degrees or more in a matter of hours, it’s worth paying more for a good RV tire.
+A tire’s ability to handle large changes in temperature and air pressure is another critical consideration.
+If you’re camped out in the desert where the temp can swing by 40 degrees or more in a matter of hours, it’s worth paying more for a good RV tire.